Demographics of Dominica: Amerindians

 Dominica is the only Eastern Caribbean island that still has a population of pre-Columbian native Caribs (also known as Kalinago), who were exterminated, driven from neighbouring islands, or mixed with Africans and/or Europeans.
 According to the 2001 census there are only 2,001 Caribs remaining (2.9% of the total population).
 A considerable growth occurred since the 1991 census when 1,634 Caribs were counted (2.4% of the total population).

 The Caribs live in eight villages on the east coast of Dominica.
 This special Carib Territory was granted by the British Crown in 1903.

 The present number of Kalinago is estimated at 4% more than 3,000.

-Other demographic statistics

-Demographic statistics according to the CIA World Factbook, unless otherwise indicated.